tvsirius/tic-tac-toe/README.md

 # tic-tac-toe
-tic-tac-toe game, stdout project I wish to expand online
+tic-tac-toe game, stdout project

+apply pytest to it, for future dev make online ver expand computer moves to boards with dimensions more than 3